deric-alchemy/matic-docs/docs/home/new-to-matic.md

 * [Ethereum + Polygon with Plasma bridge](https://docs.polygon.technology/docs/develop/ethereum-polygon/plasma/getting-started)

 ## Query the Blockchain
-80% of web3 developers don't need to write a single smart contract - instead, most interaction with the blockchain involves reading its current state.
+Most blockchain interactions involve reading its state.

 Alchemy offers a reference guide on how to make basic requests to the blockchain.
 Check out their guide on [how  to query Polygon](https://docs.alchemy.com/reference/polygon-sdk-examples).